PereViader/ManualDi/README.md

 The injection will be done in reverse resolution order.
 In other words, injected objects will already be injected themselves.
 The injection will not happen more than once for any instance.
 The injection can also be used to run other custom user code during the object creation lifecycle.
-More than one injection callback can be registered
+Any amount of injection callbacks can be registered

 ```csharp
 b.Bind<object>()